Pregnancy/ maternity related dismissals

 Included in the Employment Rights Bill.

 Details are subject to further regulations.
-The related impact assessment states that consultation with stakeholders will be carried out on options for delivering the enhanced dismissal before finalising the approach, which will be set out in regulations.
+The related impact assessment states that the consultation with stakeholders will be carried out on options for delivering the enhanced dismissal before finalising the approach, which will be set out in regulations.
+The Roadmap states that a consultation will take place in Autumn 2025 on the rights for pregnant workers.
+It also says that the new rights for pregnant workers will take effect in 2027, although a specific date is not provided.

 Sources